jesie122/leo/README.md

 ❌ ❕ ❌ ❕ ⭕
 фывfd
 ## Representing State
-Leo allows users to define composite data types wыаth the `struct` keyword. ываsdf The game board is represented by a struct called `Board`, which contains three `Row`s.
+Leo allows users to define composite data types wыаth the `struct` keyword. ываsdfsdf The game board is represented by a struct called `Board`, which contains three `Row`s.
 An alternative representation would be to use an array, however, these are not yet supported in Leo.af